 Trusts and Probate

 Living trusts -- both revocable and irrevocable -- avoid probate of the property they hold because the trust entity and not the decedent technically owns that property.
-Probate is only necessary to move ownership from the name of an individual who is deceased to those of his living beneficiaries.
+Probate is only necessary to move ownership from the name of an individual who is deceased to those of his/her living beneficiaries.

-A testamentary trust can't avoid probate because the property to be transferred into it remains in the decedent's name at the time of his death -- the trust hasn't been formed and funded yet.
+A testamentary trust can't avoid probate because the property to be transferred into it remains in the decedent's name at the time of his/her death -- the trust hasn't been formed and funded yet.
 Probate is necessary to move that property into the name of the trust, just as it would be to transfer it into the names of living beneficiaries.